Child trust funds

 It is no longer possible to open a new CTF account.

-The accounts were funded by an initial £250 voucher from the government.
+Child trust fund accounts were funded by an initial £250 voucher from the government.
 Low-income households were eligible for an additional £250 payment.

 Further payments could be made into the account up to an annual subscription limit.
 For a short period (from September 2009 to August 2010), the government also made a further contribution upon the child’s seventh birthday.